2600hz/monster-ui/docs/handlebars.md

 ```handlebars
 {{telicon "phone-outbound" "my-icon-class icon-large"}}
 ```

-#### replaceVar
-This helper allows you to replace a variable inside another variable with Handlebars.
-It's useful for i18n keys.
-You can see a very good example about this helper [here][i18n_templates].

 #### toFriendlyDate
 This helper allows you to display time in a customizable format.
 It take a mandatory Gregorian timestamp in parameter and returns a formatted date: